Situational Graphs for Robot Navigation in Structured Indoor Environments: Abstract

 \section{Abstract}

-Autonomous mobile robots should be aware of their \emph{situation}, understood as a comprehensive understanding of the environment along with the estimation of its own state, to successfully make decisions and execute tasks in natural environments.
-3D scene graphs are an emerging field of research with great potential to represent these \emph{situations} in a joint model comprising geometric, semantic and relational/topological dimensions.
-Although 3D scene graphs have already been utilized for this, further research is still required to effectively deploy them on-board mobile robots.
+Mobile robots should be aware of their \emph{situation}, comprising the deep understanding of their surrounding environment along with the estimation of its own state, to successfully make intelligent decisions and execute tasks autonomously in real environments.
+3D scene graphs are an emerging field of research that propose to represent the environment in a joint model comprising geometric, semantic and relational/topological dimensions.
+Although 3D scene graphs have already been combined with SLAM techniques to provide robots with situational understanding, further research is still required to effectively deploy them on-board mobile robots.

-To this end, we present in this paper a real-time online built Situational Graphs (\textit{S-Graphs}), composed of a single graph representing the environment, while simultaneously improving the robot pose estimation.
-Our method utilizes odometry readings and planar surfaces extracted from 3D LiDAR scans, to construct and optimize in real-time a three layered \textit{S-Graph} that includes a robot tracking layer where the robot poses are registered, a metric-semantic layer with features such as planar walls and our novel topological layer constraining higher-level features such as corridors and rooms.
+To this end, we present in this paper a novel, real-time, online built Situational Graph (\textit{S-Graph}), which combines in a single optimizable graph, the representation of the environment with the aforementioned three dimensions, together with the robot pose.
+Our method utilizes odometry readings and planar surfaces extracted from 3D LiDAR scans, to construct and optimize in real-time a three layered \textit{S-Graph} that includes (1) a robot tracking layer where the robot poses are registered, (2) a metric-semantic layer with features such as planar walls and (3) our novel topological layer constraining the planar walls using higher-level features such as corridors and rooms.
 Our proposal does not only demonstrate state-of-the-art results for pose estimation of the robot, but also contributes with a metric-semantic-topological model of the environment.